 Madwomen in the Attic is going to be partnering with Herstory Training Institute and the College Consortium and the Coalition for Community Writing in the spring to offer writing workshops, but in the meantime, we would like to invite you to learn about our partnership with Herstory and the CCCW by joining us for a Saturday afternoon literary exploration of the potency of madness through memoir.

-Continue reading “Magic, Meaning, and Madness: Reclaiming Our Power”Memento
+Continue reading “Magic, Meaning, and Madness: Reclaiming Our Power”Eilish Mulholland

 Sometimes, it will tug its teeth